 Yoga with Adriene seems to be the most popular yoga channel on YouTube and it’s easy to see why.
-She offers a huge selection of videos of various lengths and there are tons of specialized classes too, such as Yoga for Anxiety.
+She offers a huge selection of free online yoga classes of various lengths and there are tons of specialized classes too, such as Yoga for Anxiety.

 Adriene Mishler has an engaging and motivational personality.
 She is cheerful and down-to-earth, which makes her classes really enjoyable.
 Indeed, the comments on her videos are chock-full of rave reviews.
 I am yet to find one of her classes that I haven’t loved.